Psivant/femto/docs/guide-md.md

 ## Preparing a System

-Most utilities within the framework in general expected an OpenMM `System` object and a [femto.top.Topology][].
+Most utilities within the framework in general expected an OpenMM `System` object and a [mdtop.Topology][].
 While these can be loaded and generated from a variety of sources, the framework provides built-in utilities for loading ligands from MOL2 and SDF files and 'receptors' (e.g. proteins with crystallographic waters) from PDB, MOL2 and SDF files.